What is Route?

-In February 2017, an eighth year of respondents was added to the data set.
-This took the total sample size to 27,016.
+In March 2018, an ninth year of respondents was added to the data set.
+This took the total sample size to 28,419.
 In yearly intervals, a new batch of respondents will replace the earliest year’s respondents, keeping the sample fresh and at a level size.

 A respondent can only answer the question that they have been asked themselves, so new questions can’t be transposed onto older respondents.
 The sample number will therefore relate to the number of people that have answered it.